saravzizo/manageTool/README.md

-visualize and
-update an employee organization chart interactively with filtering and drag & drop functionality.
+# visualize and update an employee organization chart interactively with filtering and drag & drop functionality.

-# A small React Application with Go.js

 Steps to Run